How to choose among the best places to visit in Colombia? Which regions to explore?

 #4 Cartagena de Indias, best romantic city in South America

 Cartagena de Indias already has a tremendous reputation worldwide, and many travel websites consider it one of Colombia’s best places to visit.
-The old city center is made up of buildings with beautiful colonial architecture, colorful facades, flowery balconies, and delicious restaurants.
+The old city center has buildings with beautiful colonial architecture, colorful facades, flowery balconies, and delicious restaurants.

 Therefore, it’s an ideal city for a honeymoon journey, but there are some inconveniences you should know.